vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 from `printf` to C++ Format is small and, of course, depends on amount of formatting done by the application.
-For example, when [0 A.D.](http://play0ad.com/) switched to C++ Format, they reported only 3% increase in binary size on older version of the library which was more affected by code bloat.
+For example, when [0 A.D.](http://play0ad.com/) switched to C++ Format, they reported only 3% increase in binary size on older version of the library (statically linked) which was more affected by code bloat.
 On the current version it would be even smaller.

 Conclusion
 ----------